rashiaggarwal06/GestureGo_Sign_Detection_And_Recognition_System/README.md

-# SignBridge - Bridging the gap of Sign Language
+# GestureGo - Breaking communication barriers with sign language technology

 A real-time American Sign Language (ASL) recognition system using computer vision and deep learning to translate hand gestures into text.